 Late in the ski season.
 The valleys have turned to spring and the winter snow pack is stabilising.
 This is the time for the ski mountaineer to head high in to the mountains.
-By using the efficiency of ski touring travel with some of the skills of mountaineering we are able to combine the triple pleasures of a high mountain journey, big ski descent and, hopefully, a major summit or two!
+By using the efficiency of ski touring travel with some of the skills of mountaineering we are able to combine the triple pleasures of a high mountain journey, big ski descent and ascents of major alpine summits….

 We are in the realms of true ski mountaineering country where both the efforts involved and rewards gained are high.
 The setting for this course is the Eastern Swiss Valais Alps accessed from Zermatt with Chamonix as an initial base-camp for the warm up day and then heading further afield, often in to the big & beautiful Swiss Giants of the Valais Alps.

-- Ski some classic spring ski mountaineering summits (often including major 4000m peaks) in the Mont Blanc Massif & Swiss / Italian Alps according to conditions.
-See 2018 itinerary below…
+- Ski some classic spring ski mountaineering summits (including major 4000m peaks) in the Mont Blanc Massif & Swiss / Italian Alps according to conditions.
+See 2019 itinerary below…

 - Spend 2-3 nights in mountain huts allowing early starts for long summit days

 - Improve your ski mountaineering skills